stevebrodie/apogee-one2-linux/README.md

 # Apogee ONEv2 on Linux

-Reverse-engineered Linux support for the **Apogee ONEv2** USB audio interface (USB VID:PID `0c60:0017`).
+Ongoing reverse-engineering of Linux support for the **Apogee ONEv2** USB audio interface (USB VID:PID `0c60:0017`).

-This project documents everything needed to make the ONEv2 work on Linux, including two kernel patches, a keepalive daemon that solves the hardware watchdog disconnect, and the full vendor USB init sequence discovered via Wireshark packet capture on macOS.
+This project documents work to bring the ONEv2 up on Linux.
+Two kernel bugs have been identified and patched, the hardware watchdog has been solved, and the playback PCM now opens without error — but stable audio output has not yet been confirmed.
+The work is at an advanced stage and contributions are welcome.

 **Nothing here existed before this project.
 All of it was built from scratch.**